bitcoin-core/HWI/test/README.md

 build-essential git python3 python3-pip libudev-dev gcc-arm-none-eabi
 ```

-After cloninig the Coldcard repo into this testing folder, the python packages can be installed with:
+After cloning the Coldcard repo into this testing folder, the python packages can be installed with:

 ```
 pip install -r ckcc_firmware/requirements.txt